catalyst-cloud/catalystcloud-docs/source/alarm-service/autohealing-example.rst

 Below is a brief explanation of the various arguments we have constructed the alarm with.

-- ``--pool-id`` is he loadbalancer pool that the alarm will monitor for unhealthy members.
+- ``--pool-id`` is the loadbalancer pool that the alarm will monitor for unhealthy members.
-- ``trust+heat://`` tells the alarm to notify heat when loadbalancer pool member is unhealthy.
+- ``--alarm-action trust+heat://`` tells the alarm to notify heat when the alarm transitions to the ``alarm`` state.
 This is what initiates the healing action.
 - ``--stack-id`` is the name or ID of the stack which the alarm will initiate an update on.
 - ``--autoscaling-group-id`` is the autoscaling group which the resources belong to.

 The newly created alarm will start off in the ``insufficient_data`` state before moving to the ``ok`` state shortly after.